• Skip to primary navigation

 Cajun sweet potato wedges recipe.

 Cajun sweet potato wedges make an easy and flavorful side dish for your next weeknight meal.
-Sweet potatoes are drizzled in olive oil, sprinkled in spicy seasoning, then roasted in the oven.
+Sweet potatoes are drizzled in olive oil, sprinkled in spicy seasoning, then roasted until tender in the oven.

 Sweet potato wedges on a white plate.

-Serve sweet potato wedges as a side dish at your next weeknight meal.
+Serve sweet potato wedges as a side dish with your favorite protein.
 They pair well with burgers, brats, meatloaf, or baked chicken.

 Ingredients and substitutions